brimdata/zed/zng/docs/zson.md

 The _null_ type is a primitive type representing only a `null` value.
 A `null` value can have any type.

-Any value in ZSON can take on a null representation.
-It is up to an implementation to decide how external data structures map into and out of values with nulls.
-Typically, a null value means either the zero value or, in the case of record fields, an optional field whose value is not present, though these semantics are not explicitly defined by ZSON.

 ### 2.5 Type Definitions